Pregnancy & Celiac Disease

 When assessing your own dietary needs and weight gain during pregnancy, it is important to discuss your unique situation with your personal healthcare team.

 Some of the key nutrients needed in pregnancy

 *To limit exposure to mercury, which has been linked to some birth defects and which has been found in some fish, avoid: shark, swordfish, king mackerel, orange roughy, bigeye tuna, Tilefish from the Gulf of Mexico.
 Limit albacore tuna to 6 oz/ week.
 If you eat fish from local streams or lakes, check local advisories on these bodies of water.
-It is recommended that pregnant women consume 8-12 ounces of a variety of seafood per week, from lower mercury choices.
 For more information on which fish to choose, go to: https://www.fda.gov/Food/ResourcesForYou/Consumers/ucm393070.htm

 Now that we’ve seen what some of the main nutritional considerations are during pregnancy, let’s look at how these needs may be impacted in a mother-to-be who has celiac disease.

 - Iron In women recently diagnosed with celiac disease, nutritional deficiencies which occurred due to intestinal damage may not yet have had a chance to reverse.
 Iron deficiency anemia is one of the most common symptoms of celiac disease in adults.
 Discuss assessment of iron status with your healthcare team, before becoming pregnant.